-- Trace the negative battery cable where it connects to the electrical parts and your battery.
+- First，trace the negative battery cable where it connects to the electrical parts and your battery.

-- Remove the cap from the terminal of the battery and use a wrench to undo the clamp.
+- Secondly，remove the cap from the terminal of the battery and use a wrench to undo the clamp.

 - Now twist and turn the cable to detach it from the battery post.

-- Next, detach the smaller wires from the electrical parts and unbolt from the engine block.
+- Next, detach the smaller wires from the electrical parts and unbolt them from the engine block.